LiskArchive/lisk-sdk/framework/src/modules/README.md

     public accountSchema?: AccountSchema;

     /**
-     * Transaction assets are set of instantiated custom assets described below.
+     * Transaction assets are a set of instantiated custom assets described below.
      */
     public transactionAssets: BaseAsset[] = [];

     /**
      * beforeTransactionApply is a function which is called for all the transactions before applying
-     * asset regardless of the fact that it is registered to the particular module or not.
+     * asset even though it is registered to the particular module or not.
      */
     public async beforeTransactionApply?(context: TransactionApplyContext): Promise<void>;

     /**
      * afterTransactionApply is a function which is called for all the transactions after applying asset
-     * regardless of the fact that it is registered to the particular module or not.
+     * even though it is registered to the particular module or not.
      */
     public async afterTransactionApply?(context: TransactionApplyContext): Promise<void>;